• Skip to primary navigation

 • Test the heat of the oil by dropping in a few capers.
 If it instantly starts to bubble, add in the rest of the capers.
 Otherwise, wait for another minute and try again.

-• Fry the capers for 5 minutes and then remove a few and place them on a kitchen towel.
+• Fry the capers for 5 minutes and then remove a few and place them on a paper towel.
 If they quickly become crisp, they're done.
-In that case, remove the pan from the heat and place all capers on the kitchen towel.
+In that case, remove the pan from the heat and place all capers on the paper towel.
 Otherwise, let fry another minute and test again.

-• Let the kitchen towel absorb the oil for a few minutes, or leave them there until it's time to plate.
+• Let the paper towel absorb the oil for a few minutes, or leave them there until it's time to plate.

 Plating (5 min)